mac4346/CarolinaFarmTrust/Summer2018/Content/clayton_localfarms(final txt).md

 **Pros:** Agritourism is the goal of this alluring farm, open year round to visitors and the general public.
 What this means is that the farm has agriculturally based operations aimed to bring visitors (you and I) to the farm.
 They educate the general public on local farming and the processes behind harvesting of varying crops.

 **Activities:** This farm has an onsite restaurant with fresh country food so come hungry.
 They are open for wedding and event reservations as well.
 Every season holds different activities, whether it is pumpkin picking and hayrides in the fall, Christmas light shows in the winter, or strawberry picking in the summer.
-MikeÕs Farm has an onsite bakery as well so do not leave before trying some fresh goods.
+Mike's Farm has an onsite bakery as well so do not leave before trying some fresh goods.

 **Website for further information:** http://mikesfarm.com